kzlsahin/SD-CommonSense/BUG-FREE-CODING.md

   - Use early returns to validate the initial state
   - Check function arguments for null values
   - check for empty collections If there is any collection type argument
+  - Sanitize Inputs: Beyond validation, ensure inputs are cleaned or escaped to remove potentially harmful characters or sequences (e.g., preventing SQL injection, Cross-Site Scripting (XSS)).
+This prevents security vulnerabilities that can also be considered critical bugs.

 - **Use type allias for complicated nested types, such as `Action<Action<UseState>, Object[]>`:**